vin-00/google_docs_clone/README.md

 - Real-time collaborative editing
 - Rich text formatting
 - Multiple users can edit simultaneously
-- Document saving and loading (document get saved to the url with id , if user enters the same url , the saved document get loaded )
+- Document saving and loading (document get saved to the url with id in the mongodb-atlas cloud service , if user enters the same url , the saved document get loaded )

 ## Technologies Used